 “I’d never have a gun in my home with my children.”

 I know how you feel.
-I felt the same way, but I found that after I joined A Girl & A Gun and met other moms, I learned how they talk to their kids about guns and what kinds of safes and storage they use.
+I felt the same way, but I found that it empowers me to protect my family.
+I joined A Girl & A Gun and discovered a ton of information and training.
+I learned what safe storage to use and how to talk to my kids about guns.
 I learned that the NRA has a great program called Eddie Eagle that teaches kids to run away and tell an adult if they see a gun.
 These safety programs aim to save my kids’ lives and their friends’ lives, too.
 Plus, since I’ve been training with other women, I’ve gotten proficient with my gun and we have a family emergency plan so I am much more confident at home.
 Our next Girl’s Night Out is in a few days — it’s just women meeting at the range to learn more about safety and shooting.
 Would you like to come with me and check it out?

 and so on…

 Not every conversation will create change, but conversations can be respectful.
 Remember that if he or she wasn’t raised with guns, then his or her only perspective is news headlines — constantly barraged by criminal or negligent shootings.
 Be understanding of this paradigm and gently encourage him or her to learn more about firearms without being demeaning or condescending.

 By using the Feel, Felt, Found Method, you can create common ground and validate that they are using their own personal experiences to guide decisions.
 By offering an invitation, you can provide new experiences and perspectives by inviting them to learn the safety, mechanics, and culture of firearms.

 Let this journey move at its own pace and maybe one day they will call you when they are ready to join you at the range.
 If not, you’ve at least given others the opportunity to experience a welcoming, positive glimpse “over the mountain.”